Towards Domain-agnostic Depth Completion

 Existing depth completion methods can be classified into two categories according to the input sparsity pattern: depth inpainting methods that fill large holes~\cite{zhang2018deepdepth, senushkin2020decoder, huang2019indoor}, and sparse depth densification methods that densify sparsely distributed depth measurements~\cite{cheng2020cspn++, park2020non, xu2019depth, qiu2019deeplidar, cheng2019learning}.
 When working on a specific sparsity pattern, e.g., on either NYU~\cite{silberman2012indoor} or KITTI~\cite{Uhrig2017THREEDV}, recent approaches~\cite{park2020non, cheng2020cspn++, cheng2018depth, qiu2019deeplidar,imran2021depth} can obtain impressive performance.
 However, in real-world scenarios, the sparsity pattern may be subject to change or unknown at training time, as it is a function of hardware, software, as well as the configuration of the scene itself.

-In this paper, we revisit existing methods and analyze the gap between the performance on the training setup and downstream applications, and we find that existing depth completion methods suffer from the following key limitations.
-First, their methods work best on one specific sparsity pattern, but they are sensitive to mild perturbations of the depth sampling and generalize poorly to other types of sparse depth (e.g., from Kinect depths to smart phone depths).
+In this paper, we revisit existing methods and analyze the performance gap between the training setup and downstream applications, and we find that existing depth completion methods suffer from the following key limitations.
+First, their methods work best on one specific sparsity pattern, but they are sensitive to mild perturbations of the depth sampling and generalize poorly to other types of sparse depth (e.g., from Kinect depths to smartphone depths).
 Second, they are sensitive to noise and outliers produced by the depth capture process.
-To address these issues, we propose a simple yet effective method towards robust cross-domain depth completion.
+To address these issues, we propose a simple yet effective method for robust cross-domain depth completion.

 Our method provides the following improvements.
 First, inspired by domain randomization methods~\cite{tobin2017domain, tobin2018domain, zakharov2019deceptionnet}, we analyze the existing set of common sparsity patterns and create a diverse set of synthetic sparsity patterns to train our model.
-To improve the cross-domain generalization ability, we follow recent monocular depth prediction methods~\cite{Wei2021CVPR, Ranftl2020} and utilize a diverse training dataset which consist of multiple depth sources.
+To improve the cross-domain generalization ability, we follow recent monocular depth prediction methods~\cite{Wei2021CVPR, Ranftl2020} and utilize a diverse training dataset that consists of multiple depth sources.
 Furthermore, to make our method robust to noise, we leverage the depth map predicted by a well-trained single image depth prediction method as a data-driven scene prior.
-Such approaches learn a strong prior on diverse scenes~\cite{Ranftl2020}, but their predicted depths have unknown shift and scale due to the training data used (stereo images with unknown baseline).
+Such approaches learn a strong prior on diverse scenes~\cite{Ranftl2020}, but their predicted depths have unknown shifts and scales due to the training data used (stereo images with unknown baseline).
 By incorporating sparse metric depth cues and a single image relative depth prior, our method is able to robustly produce a dense metric depth map.